Oxford is committed to diversity, equity and inclusion in our organization and the community.

 Hiring a property manager is a significant decision for any property owner.
 It means entrusting someone else with a major asset while also paying them a portion of the revenues.
 However, for property owners who succeed in finding the right partner, the benefits far outweigh any possible downsides.

 For all these services, hiring a property manager is a smart investment.
-Most importantly, with a property manager on hand to handle the every-day details, the property owner has the freedom to make new acquisitions and expand their real estate holdings.
+Most importantly, with a commercial property manager on hand to handle the every-day details, the property owner has the freedom to make new acquisitions and expand their real estate holdings.
 However, when choosing a property manager, local expertise matters.
-A local property manager understands the area and uses that knowledge when marketing properties to tenants, hiring contractors and responding to emergencies.
+A local commercial property manager understands the area and uses that knowledge when marketing properties to tenants, hiring contractors and responding to emergencies.

 1. They are better able to market properties to a local audience.